binipringle/contracts/_texts/0-outline.md

 **R.L.M.
 Dist.
 Co. v.
 W.A.
 Taylor, Inc.**

-- Issue:
-- Why issue matters:
+- **Purpose:** Illustrates objective theory of interpretation
-- Holding:
+- **Issue:**
+- **Rule:** Contract assent can be express or implied.
+Agreements can be implied in whole or in part through conduct alone or through usage of trade. *See RST Contracts Section 4* An implied agreement concerning the issue of transferability may arise in the absence of a specific agreement to the contrary if custom or practice in the industry provides for such an understanding.
+- **Holding:** The court found that custom and practice in the industry was sufficient to imply an agreement between the parties.
 - Factual arguments in support of that holding:
 - Factual counterarguments:

+In the RLM case, the custom in the industry was that if you transfer a business you also transfer distribution rights.
+So a reasonable person would believe that here too.
+So absent any other facts a party would be reasonable to believe that parties were following custom.
+If you don't follow custom you have to be explicit.
+The very fact that you are using the objective test means that there was no express intent - no "I promise to sell you my car" - implied agreement can arise by virtue of conduct and custom or practice in the industry - use objective test.

 ## IIb Policy

 Differences between objective and subjective tests:

 The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist, and this assumption is controversial.
 (59)  When resolving disputes, courts using the objective approach determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
-Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) andd the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.*
+Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) andd the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.* Subjective test allows for differences between people.
+It prevents contracts being formed by accident.

-Three variations on the objective/reasonable person test:
+**Three variations on the reasonable person test:**

-- (1) **"Reasonable person" as a "universal" observer** who is positioned outside of the history and circumstances of the parties and who sees and hears the words and conduct apart from the context in which they were uttered or performed.
+- (1) **Universal reasonable person:** Relevant evidence; just specific words being interpreted.
+Words have set meaning.
+Positioned outside of the history and circumstances of the parties and who sees and hears the words and conduct apart from the context in which they were uttered or performed.
 Associated with a formalist approach to law and legal interpretation not generally followed today.
 Some impact in contract interpretation (see chapter nine).
 Only relevant evidence is the specific words and content being interpreted.
+If the court were using this test in Embry, they would only be looking at the words McKittrick said, not context.
+Embry's request is context.
+The context and timing led the court to find that there was a context.
+Critique of universal: it favors the powerful party.
 - (2) **Positioned reasonable person test** interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication. *This was used by the court in Embry.* Relevant evidence includes evidence of the history of the parties' relationship and of the circumstances surrounding the communications.
 - (3) **Socially situated reasonableness analysis** interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication but who also has the social identity of the recipient.
 Draws from the United Nations Convention on Contracts for the International Sale of Goods (UN CISG), which provides that statements and conduct of contracting parties should be interpreted accordidng to the parties' own shared meanings, but if these cannot be ascertained, then the statements should be interpreted according to the understanding that "a reasonable person *of the same kind* (including nationality, culture, religion and the like) as the other party would have had in the same circumstances."
 Relevant evidence includes the history and circumstances of the communication and also the practices of the parties' trades or communities and their own experiences in negotiations of this sort.
 Critics of the socially situated theory argue that it is better to challenge class and other bias in the objective theory than to invite judges to indulge in stereotypical versions of others' perspectives.
+Very essentializing.

+The critique of the reasonable person test whichever way you look at it is the problem of bias, of essentialiizing.
+Race.
+Gender.
+Class.
+The objective test is the test that courts use, because it's more rational than the subjective test.
+So we have to figure out how to use it in the least harmful way.

+The key is that either a reasonable person interpreted in a way or *should have* interpreted it in that way.

+**Revisit Local 1330 v.
+US Steel**

+- Workers take wage concessions etc. thinking it will keep steel mills open andd save their jobs.
+Company decides to shut dddown the steel mills.
+4000 workers lost their job.
+Sued based on alleged promise off company to keep the plants open as long as they remain profitable Workers claimed that there was a promise basedd on various statements of the company execs.
+"Your cooperation and assistance is absolutely necessary if our facilities are to continue to operate."
+Enforceable promise?
+Both sides could be argued.
+Here the court took a very narrow focus.
+- If you wanted to say yes there was a promise, you look at the relationships, how people had very little power.
+Make the caase by putting yourself in the shoes of the workers, what they heard and how they world interrpret it.

+**Using the objective test:**

+Questions to ask: How did the court determine what a reasonable person would have thought?
+What facts did the court rely on?
+What facts support a counterargument that a reasonable person would not think McKittrick was agreeing to renew the contract?

+Turn the facts into factors.
+If you take these facts and turn them into factors you can use in the next case, then you can use them.

+## Factors

+- clarity of representation
+- seriousness
+- definiteness / level of detail
+- context
+- relationship of the parties
+- prior dealings
+- industry custom
+- urgent need / time sensitivity?
+- Etc.

+What was said?
+And what would that lead a reasonable person to believe?
+Use factors.

+**Hypo** from Death of a Salesman:

+1. Suppose that Howard's father said to Willy, "i'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town."
+2. years later, Howard has died and Willy doesn't want to travel anymore.
+Was this a promise?
+3. Would a reasonable person in Willy's shoes think that a promise was made?

+"I'm sure" is often used colloquially to mean the exact opposite: I'm not sure.
+Use factors.
+Statement lacks clarity and definiteness (i.e. "a place")

+Relationship of the parties.
+An employee and an employer.
+An employee asking a question of his employer.

+**Another Hypo** from Death of a Salesman:

+- Willy doesn't want to travel anymore.
+Asks Howard (son of the old owner) for an office job in town. (see slide)

+**Hypo**

+- People drinking in a bar.
+One contracts to sell their farm to the other for $50,000.
+Farm was really worth a lot more.
+Next day seller refuses to sell saying they didn't really promise (just kidding).
+Enforceable promise?
+Yes.
+Here we don't have facts that say they were incapacitated because they were drunk, so we assume they had capacity.

+---

 # III Assent